 Chief Executive Officer

-Appointed to the position of CEO by the Foundation’s board in 2012, Eric Eikenberg has extensive policy and political experience in Tallahassee and Washington.
-He served as chief of staff for former Gov. Charlie Crist and former U.S. Rep. E. Clay Shaw.
-Since 2010, Eric has served as senior policy advisor for Holland & Knight, co-chairing the firm’s Florida Government Advocacy Team with former Gov. Bob Martinez.
-As the CEO of the Everglades Foundation, he will lead the Foundation's science, advocacy, communications and legal teams, which are nationally recognized for their expertise in Everglades restoration.
-A graduate of American University, Eric and his family live in Miami.
+Appointed to the position of CEO by the Foundation’s board of directors in July 0f 2012, Eric Eikenberg has extensive policy and political experience in Tallahassee and Washington, D.C.
+During his time in public service, Eikenberg served as chief of staff to former Gov. Charlie Crist and former U.S. Rep. E. Clay Shaw.
+Immediately preceding his joining the Everglades Foundation, Eikenberg served as senior policy advisor at the law firm of Holland & Knight, LLP co-chairing the firm’s Florida Government Advocacy Team with former Gov. Bob Martinez.
+As the CEO of the Everglades Foundation, Eikenberg leads the Foundation's science, advocacy, communications and legal teams, which are nationally recognized for their expertise in Everglades restoration.
+A graduate of the American University and Marjory Stoneman Douglas High School, Eric and his family live in Miami.

-A native of Naples, Fla., Stanley Boynton has extensive professional experience in the non-profit world -- including fundraising and leadership -- both in the United States and Latin America.
+A native and resident of Naples, Fla., Stanley Boynton has extensive professional experience in the non-profit world -- including fundraising and leadership -- both in the United States and Latin America.
 Boynton has lived and worked in Colombia, Puerto Rico, Panama and Guatemala.
-In the United States, he has worked for extensive periods of time for the Navajo Tribe in Ariz., Tuskegee University and the Guadalupe Center of Immokalee in Immokalee, Fla.
+In the United States, he has worked for extensive periods of time for the Navajo Tribe in Arizona, Tuskegee University and the Guadalupe Center of Immokalee in Immokalee, Florida.
 A life-long environmentalist, he has served on the boards of the Panama Audubon Society and the Collier County Audubon Society.
 He studied at Eckerd College and the New School University.
 He speaks English and Spanish fluently.
-Boynton is a resident of South Miami.

 Tom Van Lent, Ph.D.

 Director of Science & Policy